ciforios/ciforios.github.io/_posts/2015-06-02-Gerrit-for-jenkins.markdown

 {% endhighlight %}
 After saving, go to All > Open and you will see an open review "Change Config".
 Open it, hit "Publish" then "Code-Review +2" and then Submit.<br>
 Depending on your project settings, you might not want the verified label to have the -2 value. <br>
-In our case we wanted to be able to override the jenkins opinion if necessary (partly because in the beginning, Jenkins was not 100% reliable).
+In our case we wanted to be able to override the Jenkins opinion if necessary (partly because in the beginning, Jenkins was not 100% reliable).
 Merging a PatchSet in Gerrit is not possible, when the lowest value of a label is set (once a user reviews a PatchSet with the lowest value, the PatchSet is blocked).

-> Note: Alternatively to adding the verified label, you can also change the ssh command of gerrit trigger and remove the "-v" part.
+> Note: Alternatively to adding the verified label, you can also change the ssh command of Gerrit trigger and remove the "-v" part.

-After adding the Verified Label, it's also necessary to add the permissions for groups to change the verified status of a review.<br>
+After adding the verified label, it's also necessary to add the permissions for groups to change the verified status of a review.<br>
 Therefore, navigate to Projects > List > All Projects > Access > Edit<br>
 Just below "Reference: refs/heads/*" hit "Add Permission" and choose "Label Verified".
 Then add the groups that should be allowed to change the verified state, e.g. Admins and Non-Interactive Users (the group containing Jenkins).

-> Note: This error is not easily visible since no error is thrown in the jenkins log.
-In our case the symptoms were, that jenkins did set the "jenkins started building" message, but did not set a review after the build was done.
-You can identify this problem by taking a look at the ssh log files of gerrit/jenkins.
+> Note: This error is not easily visible since no error is thrown in the Jenkins log.
+In our case the symptoms were, that Jenkins did set the "Jenkins started building" message, but did not set a review after the build was done.
+You can identify this problem by taking a look at the ssh log files of Gerrit/Jenkins.

 Further info on Gerrit labels see: <br>
 [https://gerrit-review.googlesource.com/Documentation/config-labels.html](https://gerrit-review.googlesource.com/Documentation/config-labels.html)